 Bouygues Telecom, France chose to change its nodes in favor of Ericsson SGSN-MME with multi-access technology.
 Optimization and control functionality for smartphone signaling was introduced as part of the solution, bringing a 98 percent reduction in paging.

-In the telecoms landscape in Japan secure high performance mobile broadband services is essential to follow the rapid traffic shift to LTE.
-SoftBank Mobile’s use of Ericsson’s EPC solution including SGSN-MME Smart and Adaptive Paging functionality reduced signaling by 70% in RAN and EPC.
+SoftBank Mobile’s use of Ericsson’s EPC solution including SGSN-MME Smart and Adaptive Paging functionality optimized signaling by 70% in RAN and EPC.

 Ericsson Inc. - 6300 Legacy Drive - 75024, Plano -United States -Phone: +1 972 583 0000